valeriansaliou/sonic/README.md

 #### 1️⃣ Official Libraries

-Sonic distributes official Sonic integration libraries for your programming language (official means reviewed and validated):
+Sonic distributes official Sonic integration libraries for your programming language (official means that those libraries have been reviewed and validated by a core maintainer):

 * **NodeJS**:
   * **[node-sonic-channel](https://www.npmjs.com/package/sonic-channel)** by [@valeriansaliou](https://github.com/valeriansaliou)